 - 2 ts lemon juice

-- 1 tbsp cayenne pepper can reduce or leave out if you prefer a less spicy version
+- 1 tablespoon cayenne pepper can reduce or leave out if you prefer a less spicy version

 - salt to taste